Description of the Qualification

 Please note that these are minimum hours and that candidates may exceed but not fall short of them.

 This qualification may be used to support candidates’ applications for professional accreditation or membership of a professional body.
-In all such cases, the professional body’s rules and/or accreditation criteria must take precedence, unless they are less than AQA’s minimum.
+In all such cases, the professional body’s rules and/or accreditation criteria must take precedence, unless they are less than AIM Awards minimum.

 This award will enhance career opportunities in a range of counselling environments and will also assist further opportunities for academic progression.

 On completion of the AQA Level 5 Diploma in Counselling Practice, candidates will have acquired substantial conceptual knowledge and understanding of all aspects of the practice of modern therapeutic counselling.
 They will also have acquired much deeper insight into

 their own capacity, capability and limitations to engage effectively in a wide range of complex therapeutic relationships with different clients and futhre understanding of Supervision.

 Successful candidates will have the opportunity to progress into: